-At the level of the bank, cost of risk was EUR 15.5 million compared with EUR 5.2 million last year.
-This increase, which is at the level of both specific provisions for doubtful loans (stage 3) and collective provisions, takes into account expected losses on healthy loans (stage 1 and 2) linked to the updating of macroeconomic scenarios due to the effects of the health crisis and the review of the risk model.
+The cost of risk of the bank's operations was EUR 2.6 million compared with EUR 15.5 million in 2020.
+This increase pertains to both specific provisions for doubtful loans (stage 3) and collective provisions.
+In 2020, this item took into account expected losses on healthy loans (stage 1 and 2) linked to the review of a risk assessment model and the updating of macroeconomic scenarios to take account of the expected impact of the pandemic.